sh1boot/sh1boot.github.io/_posts/2026-05-31-cisc-v-begins.md

 own bad code, and I was spending more time asking it to clean up its messes than I was trying new experiments.

+For sample data I used a generic kernel built for a basic RVA profile (or maybe RVM?), and I built [Godot][] for RVA23, and ran stats on both of these, attempting to reorder instructions to bring pairs together, but not too intelligently.

+This is operating a little blind, and overlooking how the compiler might arrange things differently if it knew the target instruction set, but it's the limit of the effort I'm going to make.
+Instead, I spent most of my energy cursing at Claude.

 The whole effort was kind of a bust, and I needed to spend more time than I had doing it all from scratch.
 I could, theoretically, vibe-code it from scratch asking for a much more restricted tool where I could do